 Constant arguing, tension, and stress happen for many reasons.
 Some married couples lack a sense of equality or balance in their relationship.
 Whatever the reason, 58% of survey respondents cited conflict as the reason for their marriage’s demise.

 According to the University of Denver study, infidelity was a “critical factor” in 60% of divorces.
-Having an affair was also the final deciding factor in filing for divorce.
+Having an affair was also the final deciding factor in filing for divorce, with many couples reporting an extramarital affair marking a turning point in the deterioration of the couple’s relationship.

 The University of Denver study revealed that overwhelmingly, a lack of commitment in making the marriage work was the number one reason for splitting up.
 Three-quarters or 75% of respondents said that one or both spouses weren’t willing to commit.